 Medical malpractice can be a scary thing.
 When you go to the doctor, you expect to be healed and made better, not worse.
 Unfortunately, this is not always the case.
 Doctors make mistakes, and sometimes these mistakes can have serious consequences.

 Medical malpractice can happen when a healthcare professional, such as a doctor or nurse, provides substandard care that causes injury to a patient.
 The injuries can be physical, financial, and even emotional.
 Victims of medical malpractice may file a lawsuit to recover damages.
 If you or someone you love has been injured because of medical negligence, it is important to speak with an experienced lawyer right away.

-At the law firm of Fetterman and Associates, we have decades of experience representing victims of medical malpractice.
+At the law firm of Fetterman Law, we have decades of experience representing victims of medical malpractice.
 We know how to build a strong case on your behalf and fight for the compensation you deserve.
 Contact us today for a free consultation.
 We are here to help you!